 Google has been presenting knowledge panels next to search results, especially when a query includes a named entity in it.
 For example, search for [Jerry Lewis] and Google shows off facts about Jerry Lewis that it has extracted from pages on the Web.
-These include facts from wikipedia, upcoming events where the comedian is performing, movies and TV shows that he’s been in, and other people that are often searched for when someone searches for Jerry Lewis, such as Dean Martin, Bob Hope, Tony Curtis, Milton Berle, and others.
+These include facts from Wikipedia, upcoming events where the comedian is performing, movies and TV shows that he’s been in, and other people that are often searched for when someone searches for Jerry Lewis, such as Dean Martin, Bob Hope, Tony Curtis, Milton Berle, and others.

-Do a search for Kanye West, and you’ll see some similar results that include facts, songs that he has written and performs, Albums he’s released, and other people who might be searched for by people who search for Kanye West.
+Search for Kanye West, and you’ll see some similar results that include facts, songs that he has written and performs, Albums he’s released, and other people who might be searched for by people who search for Kanye West.
 Jerry Lewis isn’t included in those people.

 In both cases, Google recognizes that there is a named entity in the query being performed, and it looks up what it has in its knowledge base to show off those knowledge panels.
 It also might use that information for the web search results that it sees as well.
 But, Google is likely doing more than just looking for entities.
-It can also look for concepts and for attributes of entities when it considers queries that people have searched for.
-A knowledge base that includes entities and their attributes, concepts and keywords can be useful in expanding queries that someone searches for, to show a wider range of relevant search results, like in the Probase example above.
+It can also look for the concepts and attributes of entities when it considers queries that people have searched for.
+A knowledge base that includes entities and their attributes, concepts, and keywords can be useful in expanding queries that someone searches for, to show a wider range of relevant search results, like in the Probase example above.

 Building a Concept-Based Knowledge Base at Google

-To learn more about Hummingbird, I’ve been exploring Microsoft’s Concept Based Knowledge Base Probase recently, in the posts Are You, Your Business, or Products in a Knowledge Base?, and in Concept-Based Web Search.
-Google has been granted patents within the last year on different ways that they might construct a concept-based knowledge base and better understand the content of queries.
-Another white paper on Probase, titled Short Text Conceptualization using a Probabilistic Knowledgebase, covers some of these same territory.
+To learn more about Hummingbird, I’ve been exploring Microsoft’s Concept-Based Knowledge Base Probase recently, in the posts Are You, Your Business, or Products in a Knowledge Base?, and in Concept-Based Web Search.
+Google has been granted patents within the last year on different ways to construct a concept-based knowledge base and better understand the content of queries.
+Another white paper on Probase, titled Short Text Conceptualization using a Probabilistic Knowledgebase, covers some of this same territory.
 From the abstract: